osrf/icra2023_ros2_gz_tutorial/vm/README.md

 4. Log in using username `dev` and password `dev`.

 5. Enjoy the tutorial!
-This VM has ROS2 Humble, Gazebo Garden, ROS2 Documentation, and MoveIt 2 pre-installed.
+This VM has ROS 2 Humble, Gazebo Garden, ROS 2 Documentation, and MoveIt 2 pre-installed.

 ## (Alternative) Install Yourself via Internet